 a vault is like taking Bighorn Sheep out of the mountain wilderness and putting them in a

-zoo - they will never be the same.
+cage - they will never be the same.
 This is my personal opinion.

 Library at UC Berkeley has a list of the summit registers